defenseunicorns/uds-cli/docs/reference/CLI/commands/uds_deploy.md

 ---
-title: uds publish
+title: uds deploy
-description: UDS CLI command reference for <code>uds publish</code>.
-type: docs
 ---
-## uds publish
+## uds deploy

-Publish a bundle from the local file system to a remote registry
+Deploy a bundle from a local tarball or oci:// URL

 ```
-uds publish [BUNDLE_TARBALL] [OCI_REF] [flags]
+uds deploy [BUNDLE_TARBALL|OCI_REF] [flags]
 ```

 ### Options

 ```
+  -c, --confirm                Confirms bundle deployment without prompting.
+ONLY use with bundles you trust
-  -h, --help             help for publish
+  -h, --help                   help for deploy
-  -v, --version string   Specify the version of the bundle to be published
+  -p, --packages stringArray   Specify which zarf packages you would like to deploy from the bundle.
+By default all zarf packages in the bundle are deployed.
+  -r, --resume                 Only deploys packages from the bundle which haven't already been deployed
+      --retries int            Specify the number of retries for package deployments (applies to all pkgs in a bundle) (default 3)
+      --set stringToString     Specify deployment variables to set on the command line (KEY=value) (default [])
 ```

 ### Options inherited from parent commands